Recent advances for quantum classifiers: Conclusion and outlooks

 From the perspective of computational complexity, in Ref. \cite{Bittel2021Training} Bittel and Kliesch proved that the classical optimization problems for variational quantum algorithms are NP-hard, even for classically tractable systems which are composed of only logarithmically many qubits or free fermions.
 This work showed the intrinsic hardness for the classical optimization and the training landscape may have many local minima far from optimal, which presents a severe challenge for variational quantum classifiers.
 In addition, the quantum advantage in machine learning can also be viewed in terms of the number of times to access a quantum process $\mathcal{E}$ in the classical or quantum setting.
 In Ref. \cite{Huang2021InformationTheoretic}, Huang, Kueng and Preskill proved that for any input distribution, a classical machine learning model can achieve accurate predictions \textit{on average} by accessing $\mathcal{E}$ with times comparable to the optimal quantum machine learning model.
 By comparison, an exponential quantum advantage is possible for achieving an accurate prediction \textit{on all inputs}.
 For instance, predicting the expectations of all Pauli observables in an $n$-qubit system $\rho$ requires $O(n)$ copies of $\rho$ in a quantum machine learning model, exponentially less than $2^{\Omega(n)}$ copies in a classical one.
 Moreover, the sample complexity has also been investigated in Ref. \cite{Bu2021Statistical,Cai2021Sample}.
 These works provide helpful insights for understanding quantum advantages in machine learning tasks.

 Without a doubt, it is hard to say when the first quantum classifier will be commercially available.
-Harder even is to predict what the special advantage the first commercial quantum classifier will bring us in real life.
+Harder even is to predict what special advantage the first commercial quantum classifier will bring us in real life.
 This emergent research direction is largely still in its infancy, with many important issues remaining barely explored.
 Yet, one thing is for sure: the combination of supervised learning and quantum physics is a win-win cooperation that has great potential to revolutionize many aspects of our modern world.

-Weikang Li would like to thank Zhide Lu and Li-Wei Yu for helpful discussions and advices about the manuscript.
+We would like to thank Zhide Lu, Wenjie Jiang, Daniel Lidar, Tobias Haug, Yuxuan Du, Peixin Shen, Sirui Lu, and Liwei Yu for helpful discussions and communications.
 This work is supported by the start-up fund from Tsinghua University (Grant.
 No. 53330300320), the National Natural Science Foundation of China (Grant.
 No. 12075128), and the Shanghai Qi Zhi Institute.